sinhaaaryan/BeybladeBattle/README.md

-# Unique NFT data management workshop
+# Beyblade Battle NFT Platform

-The workshop demonstrates how to store, manage, and extend data using nested tokens within the Unique Network.
+This project demonstrates how to create and manage a Beyblade battle NFT platform using nested tokens within the Unique Network.

 ### Before we start